 What’s Your Choice for Down Under?
 A Guide to Different Underwear Types

-Most men have worn briefs at some point and many more continue to wear them today.
-They’re the classic, standard run-of-the-mill underwear that covers your man jewels and ass (literally!).
+Most men have worn briefs at some point, and many continue to wear them today.
+They’re the classic, standard, run-of-the-mill underwear that covers your man jewels and ass (literally!).
 They leave the upper thigh exposed and are comfortable with just about anything you wear over them.
 They offer plenty of support without using the excess fabric of boxer briefs, boxers, or trunks, all of which we’ll talk about in a bit.

 Briefs come in a variety of styles, including low-rise, mid-rise, and high-rise briefs.
 An underwear’s “rise” refers to where it rests on a man’s waistline.
 Mid-rise briefs rest at the natural waistline, for example.
 High-rise briefs, in which the waistband rests not far below the navel, are best worn with high-waisted pants – it only makes sense.

 Briefs look great if you have a good body and allow you to show off the entire package while keeping it concealed.
 You can even buy briefs that, ahem, enhance your rig to make it look even more impressive.
 Briefs on heavier men, or men with wide hips, can bring unwanted attention to the man’s weight or hip size.